 "Have I mentioned how much I hate horses?"
 McKay demanded as Sheppard urged Puddlejumper to a trot.
 "Ow!
 I just found a new bruise!"

 "Only about twice an hour."
 Sheppard kicked the horse's glossy flanks, and 'Jumper stretched out into a gallop.

-"I cannot believe that you intend to run down a train
+"I cannot believe that you intend to run down a train on horseback."

 "Don't have to run far," Sheppard said over his shoulder.
 "Remember, when Bates and Radek see the train coming, they'll blow the Pegasus River bridge.
 It'll stop."